Content on this page was generated by AI and has not been manually reviewed.

 Adjust device-level location settings OS controls

-iOS – limit precise location: Go to Settings > Privacy > Location Services > Life360 > select “While Using the App” or “Never.”
+• iOS – limit precise location: Go to Settings > Privacy > Location Services > Life360 > select “While Using the App” or “Never.”
 If you need occasional updates, choose “When in Use” and disable precise location if you want to limit accuracy.
 You can also turn off Background App Refresh for Life360.
-Is expressvpn worth it in 2025 my honest review
+Discord voice chat not working with vpn heres how to fix it 2026

 Use Ghost Mode strategically